-This short and easy Kathmandu tour can be joined by any travel lover during any time of the year without any restrictions of age and fitness level.
+This short and easy Kathmandu Dhulikhel tour is suitable for any travel lover during any time of the year without any restrictions of age and fitness level.
 In just a week, you will be able to discover the natural and cultural aspects of Kathmandu valley.
 Join this Tour with Nepal Mountain Trekkers.
 Contact us for booking and further inquiries.

 If this itinerary doesn’t suit your requirement or if you want to customize it, please feel free to contact us.
 This trek could be customized as per your required time-frame and budget limits.

 Day 1 : Arrive at Kathmandu::

 Upon your arrival at Tribhuwan International Airport in Kathmandu and completion of formalities at the immigration, you shall be welcomed by a representative of Nepal Mountain Trekkers.
 After then you shall be escorted to the hotel for your stay.
 Stroll around the streets of Kathmandu later in the day.
 Stay overnight in Kathmandu.